mustafadzhindzhi/photo-gallery-app/README.md

 ## Introduction

-This is the Notes App that I managed to develop in 4 hours.
+This is the Photo-Gallery App that I managed to develop in 4 hours.
 For the front-end I used React.js, and for the back-end I used Node.js, Express and MongoDb.

 ### Prerequisites